Summary of Jean-Antoine Houdon

 In 1940, Salvador Dali produced Slave Market with the Disappearing Bust of Voltaire.
 Described by the artist as a "paranoiac-critical hallucination", the Spaniard produced a "double-image" featuring the figures of two Dutch women in national dress (their heads become Voltaire's eyes, their collars form his upper cheeks and nose, while the dark part of their clothing create the shadows that form his nose and cheeks) to "recreate" Houdon's famous image.

-Plaster, with vestiges of paint and terracotta slip - Collection of Los Angeles County Museum of Art, Los Angeles, California
+Plaster, with vestiges of paint and terracotta slip - Los Angeles County Museum of Art, California

 Jean-Baptiste Poquelin, called Molière (1622-1673)

 The famed French playwright and actor Molière has been beautifully immortalized by Houdon's portrait bust.
 Depicted with his famous long, wavy locks of hair and his splendid moustache, he looks attentively over his right shoulder.
 The folds of his shirt are also noteworthy and according to Scherf "the handsome twist in the knotted cravat, which adds a brilliant touch of elegance, is Houdon's signature".
 The commission for a sculpture of Molière, offered to mark the one-hundred-year anniversary of his death, was created by the Comédie Française and was awarded to Houdon on September 30, 1776.
 What differentiated this project for his other commissions was that the artist's payment came in the shape of a lifetime free pass to the theater.